LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 ## 3.3 👨‍💻 T-Test Results

-We used the t.test function in R to determine if the mean scores of todep, tosc, and toas are statistically different between international and domestic students.
+I use the t.test function in R to determine if the mean scores of todep, tosc, and toas are statistically different between international and domestic students.

 ```
 dom = filter(df, inter_dom == "Dom")